chanzuckerberg/czid-workflows/phylotree-ng/README.md

 The workflow uses [SKA](https://github.com/simonrharris/SKA) split k-mers to create clusters and phylogenetic trees.
 This works for complete genomes as well as raw sequences (currently supporting only `.fasta` inputs).

+## Implementation details

+### Current workflow
+The workflow takes as input the main reference (represented by its taxon ID), additional references (represented by taxon IDs or accession IDs), and samples (each represented by sample name, mngs workflow run ID, contig fasta file, NT hit summary, and NR hit summary).
+The workflow then prepares FASTA files for each sample and reference:

+- For samples, we scan the hit summaries to determine which contigs map to taxa under the given reference taxon ID, then subset the sample's contigs FASTA file.

+- For references, we download their FASTA files from the AWS NCBI BLAST database S3 bucket using taxoniq.

+We then feed the FASTA files to SKA to create kmer profiles and generate phylogenies.

+### Old workflow
 An in-depth description of the first generation PhyloTree pipeline from idseq-dag is available in [Phylotree.md](Phylotree.md).
 The authoritative copies of the associated idseq-dag steps are in [prepare_taxon_fasta.py](../short-read-mngs/idseq-dag/idseq_dag/steps/prepare_taxon_fasta.py) and